danimolsen1988/wifa_lock/README.md

 To get started - see the verification section for prerequisites!

 ## Rich picture
 The rich picture is an early system overview.
 ![GitHub Logo](/Models_and_figures/RichPicture.png)

 ## activity diagram
 The activity diagram shows the activities in the system modules.
 It gives a quick overview of the functionality.
 ![GitHub Logo](/Models_and_figures/activity_diagram.png)

 ## state diagram
-the state diagram shows the different states the system can be in, and with events puts it in that state,
+the state diagram shows the different states the system can be in, and with events puts it in that state.
 ![GitHub Logo](/Models_and_figures/stateDiagram.png)